News•Navitabs - Tabs for Confluence

 Organize the page for new employees using tabs.
 For example, assemble all Confluence pages with the label “onboarding” that already exist:

-The following video demonstrates how to add tabs based on labels using Navitabs’ Tab Wizard.
+The following video demonstrates how to add/create tabs based on labels using Navitabs’ Tab Wizard.

 Make life easier for your employees by structuring long Confluence pages with tabs.
 This could be, for example, the Confluence page for absences.
 Navitabs function “create your own tabs” can bring a structure into this.
 It allows you to write your own tabs and embed a diagram showing the necessary steps in case of absence.

-The following video demonstrates how to add internal tabs on a page using Navitabs’ Tab Wizard.
+The following video demonstrates how to organize Confluence pages by adding tabs on a page using Navitabs’ Tab Wizard.

 The GIF demonstrates what the resulting Confluence page with tabs looks like.
 Note the tab “Diagram” with an embedded Miro board.

 Confluence is a powerhouse, and with tools like Navitabs, it becomes an organized, user-friendly platform.
-Whether you’re a daily user or an admin, tabs can transform your Confluence experience.
+Whether you’re a daily user or an admin, adding tabs in your Confluence spage can transform your Confluence experience.

 Give Navitabs a whirl!